agilesolutions/developer-x/README.md

 * check out your branch
 * apply your logic and changes
 * run the multi-stage build
+* tag and push your new image to the central registry
 * share you image with the test community to be spinned of on a k8s cluster
 * dome